 \end{lemma} \begin{proof} The fact that $M$ is integral and the inclusion $L \subseteq M$ are clear.
 Suppose now $z \in fM^{\#, \OO}$.
 Hence $h(z/f, M) \subseteq \OO$.
 This implies $h(z, L) \subseteq f\OO \subseteq R$.
 So $z \in L^{\#, R} = L$. \end{proof}

-\begin{proposition} Algorithm~\ref{UnimodR} which takes as input an order $R$ in an imaginary quadratic field and an integer $g \ge 1$ outputs the list of $R$-lattices representing the isometry classes of positive definite, unimodular hermitian $R$-lattices of rank $g$. \end{proposition} \begin{proof} Let $L$ be a unimodular, full $R$-lattice in a positive definite hermitian space $(V, h')$ of rank $g$.
-We first show that $\mathcal{L}$ contains a lattice isometric to $L$.
-If $p$ is a prime not dividing $f d_F$, then $L_p$ is a unimodular $\OO_p$-lattice.
-Lemma \ref{LocalUnimod} implies $\det(V_p, h') \in \Nr(F^*_p)$.
-Note that this holds trivially for any split prime $p$.
-So Landherr's theorem implies that $(V, h')$ is isometric to one the spaces $(F^g, h)$ the algorithm considers.
-Hence we may assume that $M:= \OO L$ is one of the lattices $M_j$ in line 7.
+\begin{proposition} Algorithm~\ref{UnimodR} which takes as input an order $R$ of conductor $f$ in an imaginary quadratic field and an integer $g \ge 1$ outputs the list of $R$-lattices representing the isometry classes of positive definite, unimodular hermitian $R$-lattices of rank $g$. \end{proposition} \begin{proof} Let $L$ be a unimodular, full $R$-lattice in a positive definite hermitian space $(V, h')$ of rank $g$.
+We first show that the set $\mathcal{L}$ returned by the algorithm contains a lattice isometric to $L$.
+Let $p$ be a prime not dividing $f d_F$.
+Then $L_p$ is a unimodular $\OO_p$-lattice.
+If $p$ splits in $F$, then $\det(V_p, h') \in \QQ_p^* = \Nr(F^*_p) $.
+Suppose now $p$ is non-split.
+By \cite[Proposition 4.4]{Jac} $L_p$ admits an orthogonal basis.
+Hence $\det(V_p, h')$ has a representative in $\ZZ_p^* \subseteq \Nr(F^*_p)$.
+So Landherr's theorem implies that $(V, h')$ is isometric to one of the spaces $(F^g, h)$ the algorithm considers.
+After replacing $L$ by an isometric copy, we may therefore assume that $M:= \OO L$ is one of the lattices $M_j$ in line 7.
 Proposition \ref{LtoM} shows $fM_j^{\#, \OO} \subseteq L \subseteq M_j$.
 Thus $\mathcal{L}$ contains an $R$-lattice isometric to $L$.\\ Next we show that $\mathcal{L}$ does not represent any isometry class twice.
 Suppose $L_1, L_2 \in \mathcal{L}$ are isometric.
 This isometry extends to an isometry between $\OO L_1$ and $\OO L_2$.
 By construction, this implies $\OO L_1 = \OO L_2$.
 Hence $L_1$ and $L_2$ are in the same orbit under $\Aut(\OO L_1)$.
 This shows $L_1 = L_2$. \end{proof}